SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     decl-enum-element ::= attribute-list 'case' enum-case (',' enum-case)* enum-case ::= identifier type-tuple? ('->' type)?

 ..
-Note: Per Doug and Ted, "('->' type)?" is not part of the grammar.
+NOTE: Per Doug and Ted, "('->' type)?" is not part of the grammar.
     We removed it from our grammar, below.

 .. syntax-grammar::